mcp-server-langfuse

 npm install

-# Build the current file
+# build current file

 npm run build

-# Test in MCP inspector
+# test in MCP inspector

 npx @modelcontextprotocol/inspector node ./build/index.js